-After a six-year hiatus, Elizabeth wanted more children.
+After a few years hiatus, Elizabeth wanted more children.
 She fell pregnant again in 1959 and gave birth to a second son named Andrew on 19 February 1960.
 Shortly before the birth, Elizabeth wanted to revisit the issue of the family’s name that had been irritating The Duke of Edinburgh.
 In 1952 it had been decided to use Windsor instead of her husband’s family name of Mountbatten.
 Elizabeth desperately wanted to please her husband and had set her heart on making the change for Philip’s sake.
 Eventually, it was decided that the grandchildren who lacked the designation of “Royal Highness” would adopt the surname “Mountbatten-Windsor.”
 It was apparently “a great load off her mind” when the issue was finally settled.

 Barely a week after Andrew’s birth, Elizabeth’s sister Margaret announced her engagement to photographer Antony Armstrong-Jones.
 Elizabeth had wanted her sister to be happy – especially after the situation with Peter Townsend.
 Elizabeth provided for the couple and offered Antony an earldom, which he initially refused but later accepted.
 By October 1963, Elizabeth was once again pregnant – by then four months.
 Charles was already off to Gordonstoun while Anne was at boarding school at Benenden.
 On 10 March 1964, she gave birth to a third son named Edward.
 She remained out of the public eye until May but kept up her work behind the scenes.